L'Antimatière by Les Nez {Perfume Review & Musings}

 L'Antimatière is one of the three scents from a triptyque of perfumes created by nose Isabelle Doyen for a new perfume brand called Les Nez: Parfums d'Auteurs (The Noses: Authors' Perfumes), which was established in the fall of 2006.

 Isabelle Doyen is also the in-house perfumer for the house of Annick Goutal where she created perfumes noted for their beauty and originality sometimes but not for their avant-garde or l'art-pour-l'art characteristics.
 Les Nez reveals her more modernistic, daring, and experimental side.
-Stefan Zweig and Jorge Luis Borges, I have been told by the founder of Les Nez, were the literary supports of their brainstorming sessions for the perfumery project.

 I like the use he makes of the expression "A rebours" to characterize his vision; he says that he wanted to design perfumes that were "à rebours" (against the grain) of big corporation and the mainstream market.
 A Rebours would have been a beautiful name for L'Antimatière (Anti-Matter).
 Like Huysmans' novel A Rebours which bears the subtitle "a novel without a plot" L'Antimatière seemingly appears to be a perfume without a scent.

 L'Antimatière is the perfume from the line that Schifferlé says is the one that is most representative of the project.
 It is probably the most difficult one to access initially.
 It is a perfume to which some persons are anosmic from beginning to end.
-L'Antimatière to me appears initially to be extremely minimalist in its writing and casually-said, zen-like, yet it deploys with time a richness of sensations that is almost baroque by contrast when you finally make contact, somehow, with it.
+L'Antimatière to me appears initially to be extremely minimalist in its writing and casually-said, zen-like, yet it deploys over time a richness of sensations that is almost baroque by contrast when you finally make contact, somehow, with it.

 The Les Nez fragrances all bear an enigmatic stramp, due to the very economical information provided on the notes as well as their symbolic or abstract names, and none more so than L'Antimatière (Anti-Matter) seems to exemplify that impression.
 In spite of this aloofness, I have come to consider L'Antimatière as one of the most personal scents I know of, that is, one that is capable of creating an immediate feeling of intimacy, of memories half-forgotten, diffuse, yet for ever seemingly lurking in the backgrounds of our consciousnesses, ready to resurface.